 Frequently Asked Questions

-Why is the breading falling off my chicken?
 This is because of the liquid/moisture already on the chicken breasts.
 The best way to avoid this is by patting the chicken breasts dry with paper towels before breading them!
 This will ensure the breading stays on the chicken and doesn’t slip off when baked.

-How can I prevent a soggy chicken parmesan?
 To avoid a soggy bottom, don’t over-sauce your chicken parmesan!
 Using a thicker-consistency marinara also helps.
 A few other things are using stainless steel pans for baking (not glass) and leaving it uncovered to get crisp edges!
 Once you cover the chicken, it traps the moisture and will begin to soften the crust.

-Why is my chicken parmesan tough?
 One of the best ways to avoid “tough” chicken parmesans is to tenderize the meat!
 In my recipe, this step is used by pounding the chicken cutlets in a ziplock bag.
 This makes the chicken thinner, breaks down the muscle fibers, and naturally tenderizes it.

 Tips For Freezing